-How do you measure the ROI for your Social Media?
+How do you measure the ROI of your social media?

-How do you measure the ROI for your Social Media efforts?
+How do you measure the ROI of your social media strategies and campaigns?

 Hi Neil I wrote a huge chapter on this in a book called The Experts Guide To Social Media Marketing - however there is a mini 5 point version on our site - check our blog for more info, unfortunately I can't publish the link here I will send it to you.

 There are so many ways to do this and so many metrics you can potential pull from social media that it may get all to confusing.
 One of the best books I've read on this topic has got to be Social Media ROI by Oliver Blanchard and it basically brings it back to basics.

 Instead of thinking of your metrics purely in a social media framework you work backwarsd from your overall business goals.
 For example if your business goal was to increase sales by 20% and create more brand awareness you can then attach the relevant social media metrics to these business goals.
 That way you are focused on building your business via social media as opposed to get side tracked into the game of building as many fans or followers possible which can be a very bad use of resources for your business.